synshop/discord_maintenanceBot/README.md

     # OPTIONAL: How often the bot checks timers, in seconds.
     # Must be a positive whole number.
 Lower values mean faster checks but more activity.
     CHECK_INTERVAL_SECONDS="14400"

+    # OPTIONAL: What channel should the bot announce its been updated in?
+    ANNOUNCEMENT_CHANNEL=general
     ```

     *   **IMPORTANT:** If you are using Git, add `.env` to your `.gitignore` file to avoid accidentally committing your bot token!